 The Global Open Research Commons is an Interest Group within the Research Data Alliance.
-The IG is working to reach a shared understanding of what a “Commons” is in the research data space; what functionality, coverage and characteristics does such an initiative require and how this can be coordinated at a global level.
+The IG is working to reach a shared understanding of what a “commons” is in the research data space: the functionality, coverage, and characteristics of a digital research environment with a potential global impact.
+The typology presented here is in the form of a living document that requires revisiting and updating as new technologies and practices are developed in research commons.

 Commons:

-A global trusted ecosystem that provides seamless access to high quality interoperable research outputs and services.
+A digital ecosystem providing research infrastructure, services, and outputs with potentially global access.

 Strapline: